List of Power Rangers Samurai characters: Emily

-In Super Megaforce, Emily is among the Rangers who help the Megaforce Rangers in the final battle against the Warstar Armada.
+In Super Megaforce, Emily is among the Rangers who help the Megaforce Rangers in the epic battle against the War star Armada.

-As the Yellow Ranger, she is the Samurai of Earth and her personal weapon is the Earth Splicer.
+As the Yellow Ranger, she is the Samurai of Earth and her personal weapon is the Earth Splicer themed after a shuriken.
 She pilots the Ape Folding Zord.
 The Ape Disk allows her to use her signature move "Seismic Swing."
 She can use the Black Box to access her Super Mode or the Shark Disk to access Shark Attack Mode.
 When piloting a zord she morphs into her Megamode form.
 She will morph into Super Mega Mode or Mega Shark Mode if she was in Super Mode or Shark Attack Mode prior to morphing.
 Using the Shogun Buckle she can access Shogun Mode.

 Emily is portrayed by Brittany Anne Pirtle, who later returned for the Super Megaforce finale as part of the veteran ranger army.
 As a child, she is portrayed by Lara Hodgson.

 Antonio Garcia

 Antonio Garcia is a fisherman and the tech wizard of the group.
 He happened to be a childhood friend of Jayden, training alongside him and receiving the Octozord from him and making a promise to aid him as a Samurai.
 He is considered to be Jayden's opposite, being hyperactive and expressive as Jayden is reserved and stoic.
-He is the only Ranger who is not of Samurai descent.
+He is the only Ranger who is not of Samurai descent and of non Samurai lineage.

 With his technological skills he created his own Morpher out of a trashed cellphone and by reverse engineering the Octozord.
 He also developed a way to channel symbol power through texting on his Morpher which allowed him to communicate with the Octozord.
 He is a very skilled cook, primarily with sea food, and will regularly prepare meals for the team.
 He is also shown to be a very skilled singer and guitar player.

-When Antonio first appears he saves the other Rangers from the Nighlok Vulpes.
-In the subsequent episode he explains his past and his intent to join the team.
+When Antonio first appears, he saves the other Rangers from the Nighlok Vulpes.
+In the subsequent episode, he explains his past and his intent to join the team.
 However, Ji initially refuses to let Antonio join on the grounds that he lacks the proper training and discipline, and Jayden sides with this decision out of concern for Antonio's safety.
-However, when the Rangers are completely overpowered by the Nighlok Steeleto, they reconsider and allow Antonio to join.
-After joining the team he used his tech skills he to repair the Claw Zord and unlock both the Black Box and The Light Zord.
+However, when the Rangers are completely overpowered by the Nighlok Steeleto, they reconsider and allow Antonio to join, with Antonio's powers they are able to defeat Steeleto and Antonio develops a friendship with Mike, Emily, Kevin, and Mia, having already been friends with Jayden since their childhood.
+After joining the team, he used his tech skills he repair the Claw Zord and unlock both the Black Box and The Light Zord.
 After the final battle, Antonio goes on a global cruise ship fishing expedition.